 Common causes

-How to spot it: fetch both pages, grep their link rel="alternate" blocks, confirm both list each other.
+How to spot it: fetch both pages and compare their link rel="alternate" blocks.
+Each must list the other with the exact same URL.

 curl -s https://site.com/en/articles/foo/ | grep 'hreflang'